CS5008Fall2025/research-paper-skakked/README.md

 ### Network Packet Processing

-Cuckoo hashing is widely used in software routers and middleboxes to implement fast dictionaries for flow tables, NAT mappings, access control lists, and other per flow state.
-Frameworks like Intel’s Data Plane Development Kit (DPDK) provide high performance cuckoo hash tables, and systems such as CuckooSwitch build Ethernet forwarding tables on top of DPDK’s hash library to process packets at line rate.
-This is valuable because routers and switches must sustain millions of lookups per second, and a single slow lookup can cause packet drops or buffer buildup, so cuckoo hashing’s small, bounded number of probes helps keep latency stable and throughput high.
+Cuckoo hashing is widely used in software routers and middleboxes to implement fast dictionaries for flow tables, NAT mappings, access control lists, and other per flow state [7].
+Frameworks like Intel’s Data Plane Development Kit (DPDK) provide high performance cuckoo hash tables, and systems such as CuckooSwitch build Ethernet forwarding tables on top of DPDK’s hash library to process packets at line rate[8,9].
+This is valuable because routers and switches must sustain millions of lookups per second, and a single slow lookup can cause packet drops or buffer buildup, so cuckoo hashing’s small, bounded number of probes helps keep latency stable and throughput high.[7-9]

 ### In Memory Caches and Key Value Stores

 In memory caches and key value stores use cuckoo hashing for their index structures when workloads are read heavy and low latency is critical.
 MemC3, a Memcached variant from Carnegie Mellon, is a prominent example that adopts “optimistic cuckoo hashing” as its key value index and reports higher space occupancy and better throughput than stock Memcached.
-Reads only need to check two fixed locations, so many lookups can proceed without locks while writers handle occasional displacements, which improves concurrency, cache locality, and memory utilization.
+Reads only need to check two fixed locations, so many lookups can proceed without locks while writers handle occasional displacements, which improves concurrency, cache locality, and memory utilization.[10,11]

 ### Hardware and FPGA Implementations